As a parent, you are always concerned with whether your child is succeeding, progressing, or developing during their educational work cycles.

 What is the Purpose of Montessori Brown Stair?

-The Sensorial Curriculum in the Montessori Method of education promotes children to develop and learn through sensorial stimulation.
+The Sensorial Curriculum in the Montessori Method of education promotes children to development and learning through sensorial stimulation.

 Montessori Brown Stairs are incorporated in the Montessori Sensorial Materials that isolate the visual sense in children.